 Tree Care Industry Magazine pointed out that drone footage can help arborist businesses verify for insurance companies that their work for wildfire vegetation management has been completed successfully.
 For their part, many insurance companies use drone footage to help survey properties that have experienced a natural disaster, facilitating faster claims handling.

-As for understanding how drone insurance fits into tree care insurance plans, it’s important to note that many commercial insurance policies for arborists exclude drone coverage.
-If they’re operated inappropriately, drones can be responsible for substantial physical damage to the property of others, or they could cause injuries.
-These sophisticated pieces of equipment are also expensive business assets in their own right, which means insuring them from damage or theft should be a company priority.
+As for understanding how drone insurance fits into tree care insurance plans, it is important to note that many commercial insurance policies for arborists exclude drone coverage.
+If they are operated inappropriately, drones can be responsible for substantial physical damage to the property of others, or they could cause injuries.
+These sophisticated pieces of equipment are also expensive business assets, which means insuring them from damage or theft should be a company priority.

 Drone operators also need to be conscious of not infringing on others’ rights to privacy during the process of flying tree trimming drones and collecting footage, the 2016 Tree Care Industry Magazine article noted.